Adventure of a Lifetime: Top 10 things to do in Yellowstone National Park

 3. Yellowstone Lake

 Yellowstone Lake is located in the heart of the park and is the largest lake in Yellowstone.
 While fishing and boating are popular activities on the lake, it also offers a unique opportunity to discover the park’s underwater world.
 Visitors can rent a boat or take a tour to explore the lake and its surrounding hot springs, geysers, and mud pots, creating a one-of-a-kind experience.
+The lake is 7,732 feet above sea level and covers 136 square miles.
+It is one of the highest elevation lakes in North America and is fed by the Yellowstone River.

 4. The Grand Canyon of the Yellowstone